matti/k8s-prestop-sidecar/README.md

 # k8s-prestop-sidecar

-returns 503 to healthchecks after SIGTERM and waits until no requests arrive before exiting
+returns 503 to healthchecks after SIGTERM and waits until no requests arrive before exiting after COOLDOWN duration

 - /* counts as healtcheck requests with the exception of:
 - /waitz endpoint which hangs until no healthcheck requests are received